Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: One-dimensional systems

 \textit{Scenario 2: Constant free-diffusion exit rate.} From Eqs.~\eqref{eq:ratio_of_path_probabilities}, \eqref{eq:scenario1_free_diffusion}, we see that for constant tube radius the log-ratio of tube probabilities in general diverges as $R_0 \rightarrow 0$.
-As discussed in Sect.~\ref{sec:asymptotic_tube_probabilities_N}, this divergence can be avoided by choosing a path-dependent tube radius $R(t) \equiv R(\traj(t)) \equiv R_0 \sqrt{D(\traj(t))/D_0}$, which for one-dimensional systems is equivalent to defining the tube with respect to the metric induced by the diffusivity tensor corresponding to the FP Eq.~\eqref{eq:ND_FP_eq_intro} \cite{ventsel_small_1970}.
+As discussed in Sect.~\ref{sec:asymptotic_tube_probabilities_N}, we can obtain a finite limit by choosing a path-dependent tube radius $R(t) \equiv R(\traj(t)) \equiv R_0 \sqrt{D(\traj(t))/D_0}$, which for one-dimensional systems is equivalent to defining the tube with respect to the metric induced by the diffusivity tensor corresponding to the FP Eq.~\eqref{eq:ND_FP_eq_intro} \cite{ventsel_small_1970}.
 In this scenario, we obtain from Eqs.~\eqref{eq:axit_result_intro}, \eqref{eq:Lagrangian_1D}, that

+where the subscript 2 indicates that this is the second scenario we consider.
 By construction, the free-diffusion exit rate Eq.~\eqref{eq:scenario2_free_diffusion} is now independent of the path and constant as a function of time.
-In Fig.~\ref{fig:radius_and_theoretical_rates} (a), we show the time-dependent tube radius $R(t)$ for $R_0/L = 0.1$ and the example system Eqs.~\eqref{eq:U_quartic}, \eqref{eq:D_example}, \eqref{eq:def_traj}.
-In Fig.~\ref{fig:radius_and_theoretical_rates} (b) we show the corresponding theoretical exit rate Eq.~\eqref{eq:axit_result_intro} to order $R^0$; as we show in App.~\ref{app:numerical_comparison_small_tubes} by comparison to numerical simulations of the exit rate, higher order terms are irrelevant for the small tube radius considered here.
-Figure \ref{fig:radius_and_theoretical_rates} (b) clearly shows that the total exit rate varies on a much smaller scale as compared to the constant-radius exit rate from scenario 1.
+In Fig.~\ref{fig:radius_and_theoretical_rates} (a), we show the time-dependent tube radius $R(t)$ for $R_0/L = 0.1$ and the example system Eqs.~\eqref{eq:D_example}, \eqref{eq:drift_potential}, \eqref{eq:reference_path}.
+Figure \ref{fig:radius_and_theoretical_rates} (b) clearly shows that the total exit rate varies on a much smaller scale as compared to the constant-radius exit rate from scenario 1, which is because the dominant free-diffusion contribution Eq.~\eqref{eq:scenario2_free_diffusion} is now time-independent by design.
 In Fig.~\ref{fig:radius_and_theoretical_rates} (c) we compare the Lagrangians Eqs.~\eqref{eq:scenario1_Lagrangian}, \eqref{eq:scenario2_Lagrangian} for scenarios 1 and 2.
 While overall the Lagrangians are rather similar, they deviate from each other for $t/\td \approx 0.5$, when the path is close to the barrier top.
+Because the two Lagrangians Eqs.~\eqref{eq:scenario1_Lagrangian}, \eqref{eq:scenario2_Lagrangian} have different functional forms, there is of course no a-priori reason to assume that they should lead to identical curves.